Huntershill House: Council Ownership

 The conversion was accomplished during 1969-70 and was formally handed over by the contractor on 13 November of the latter year.

 On 15 May 1975 a small museum of Thomas Muir memorabilia was opened in a room on the upper floor of the house.
 The museum is now housed in Bishopbriggs Library and includes a magnificent bust of Muir by Scottish artist and sculptor Alexander Stoddart.

 Present

 A large section of the grounds of Huntershill House are now used as an athletics track and there are three football pitches.
 Local youth football clubs Rossvale BC and Rossvale Thistle use the pitches and facilities as their home venue.
-The garden and grounds immediately around the house however are currently overgrown and badly neglected.
+The garden and grounds immediately around the house are currently being redeveloped for housing development.